Imuaz/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

   - For numbers which are multiples of both three and five, it prints `FizzBuzz`.
   - Prototype: `def fizzbuzz():`
   - Each element is followed by a space
-  - no to any module is imported
+  - no any module is imported

 **13. Insert in sorted linked list**
 - [13-insert_number.c](./13-insert_number.c): C function that inserts a number into a sorted singly linked list.